 Disclaimer: The contents of this article are intended to provide a general understanding of the subject matter.
 It is not intended to provide legal or other professional advice, and should not be relied on as such.

 The Currency and Foreign Transactions Reporting Act of 1970 (commonly referred to as the “Bank Secrecy Act” or “BSA”) is the primary U.S. law used to detect, deter and disrupt money laundering and terrorist financing networks.
 BSA compliance is required for banks and other regulated financial institutions.
-Specifically, this “anti-money laundering law” requires that these institutions keep records of cash purchases of negotiable instruments, file reports of cash transactions over $10,000, and to report suspicious activity that might signify money laundering, tax evasion, or other criminal activities.
+Specifically, this “anti-money laundering law” requires that these institutions keep records of cash purchases of negotiable instruments, file reports of cash transactions over $10,000, and report suspicious activity that might signify money laundering, tax evasion, or other criminal activities.

-Bank Secrecy Act Compliance: An Overview
+The Bank Secrecy Act (BSA): An Overview

 The Financial Crimes Enforcement Network (FinCEN) is the bureau within the U.S. Treasury Department that is mandated to implement, administer, and enforce compliance to the BSA.
 Specific responsibilities of the agency include: